Coronary artery disease: Risk assessment

-There are various risk assessment systems for determining the risk of coronary artery disease, with various emphasis on different variables above.
+There are various risk assessment systems for determining the risk of coronary artery disease, with various emphases on the different variables above.
 A notable example is Framingham Score, used in the Framingham Heart Study.
 It is mainly based on age, gender, diabetes, total cholesterol, HDL cholesterol, tobacco smoking, and systolic blood pressure.
-When it comes to predicting risk in younger adults (18–39 years old), Framingham Risk Score remains below 10-12% for all deciles of baseline-predicted risk.
+When predicting risk in younger adults (18–39 years old), the Framingham Risk Score remains below 10–12% for all deciles of baseline-predicted risk.

 Polygenic score is another way of risk assessment.
-In one study the relative risk of incident coronary events was 91% higher among participants at high genetic risk than among those at low genetic risk.
+In one study, the relative risk of incident coronary events was 91% higher among participants at high genetic risk than among those at low genetic risk.

 Prevention

 Up to 90% of cardiovascular disease may be preventable if established risk factors are avoided.
 Prevention involves adequate physical exercise, decreasing obesity, treating high blood pressure, eating a healthy diet, decreasing cholesterol levels, and stopping smoking.
 Medications and exercise are roughly equally effective.
 High levels of physical activity reduce the risk of coronary artery disease by about 25%.
 Life's Essential 8 are the key measures for improving and maintaining cardiovascular health, as defined by the American Heart Association.
 AHA added sleep as a factor influencing heart health in 2022.

 Most guidelines recommend combining these preventive strategies.
 A 2015 Cochrane Review found some evidence that counseling and education to bring about behavioral change might help in high-risk groups.
 However, there was insufficient evidence to show an effect on mortality or actual cardiovascular events.

-In diabetes mellitus, there is little evidence that very tight blood sugar control improves cardiac risk although improved sugar control appears to decrease other problems such as kidney failure and blindness.
-The World Health Organization (WHO) recommends "low to moderate alcohol intake" to reduce risk of coronary artery disease while high intake increases the risk.
+In diabetes mellitus, there is little evidence that very tight blood sugar control improves cardiac risk, although improved sugar control appears to decrease other problems such as kidney failure and blindness.

+A 2024 study published in The Lancet Diabetes & Endocrinology found that the oral glucose tolerance test (OGTT) is more effective than hemoglobin A1c (HbA1c) for detecting dysglycemia in patients with coronary artery disease.
+The study highlighted that 2-hour post-load glucose levels of at least 9 mmol/L were strong predictors of cardiovascular outcomes, while HbA1c levels of at least 5.9% were also significant but not independently associated when combined with OGTT results.

 Diet

 A diet high in fruits and vegetables decreases the risk of cardiovascular disease and death.
 Vegetarians have a lower risk of heart disease, possibly due to their greater consumption of fruits and vegetables.
 Evidence also suggests that the Mediterranean diet and a high fiber diet lower the risk.

 The consumption of trans fat (commonly found in hydrogenated products such as margarine) has been shown to cause a precursor to atherosclerosis and increase the risk of coronary artery disease.

 Evidence does not support a beneficial role for omega-3 fatty acid supplementation in preventing cardiovascular disease (including myocardial infarction and sudden cardiac death).
-There is tentative evidence that intake of menaquinone (Vitamin K2), but not phylloquinone (Vitamin K1), may reduce the risk of CAD mortality.